swyannnn/Metaheuristics-Portfolio-Optimisation/README.md

 Enter this command in terminal:
 ```
-tensorboard --logdir "outputs"
+tensorboard --logdir "outputs" --port 8000
 ```
-Then visit the localhost stated in terminal.
+The tensorboard should start on port 6007.
+Open your browser and navigate to http://localhost:8000/ to access the application.

+You can expect to see the best fitness plots of wach algorithms.

 ## What output you can expect to see:
-In output folder, you can see the comparison of EF and the overlay plots of respective algorithm's best portfolios.
+In `./outputs` folder, you can see

+1) the comparison of EF and the overlay plots of respective algorithm's best portfolios.
+Namely `GA.png`, `SA.png`, `PSO.png`

+2) Violin plot of the Tracking Error.
+Namely `annotated_violin_plot.png`